statsmaths/blog/_posts/2017-06-01-dtv-extract-images.md

 ![search results](https://statsmaths.github.io/blog/assets/2017-06-01-dtv-extract-images/img01.jpg)

-Scrolling through the first several pages or tweaking the search terms did not seem to find a programatic solution that would work inside of an open-source pipeline.
-My next idea was to figure out how to do this from within one of the handfull of command line programs that handle multimedia formats.
+Scrolling through the first several pages or tweaking the search terms did not seem to find a programmatic solution that would work inside of an open-source pipeline.
+My next idea was to figure out how to do this from within one of the handful of command line programs that handle multimedia formats.
 I started by downloading the VLC media player, commonly identified by its orange traffic cone logo.
 This has turned out to be a great